 How to plan your scavenger hunt:

-Set a limited time each morning whether it be 10 minutes to a half hour to introduce a daily search list.
+Set a limited time each morning whether it be 10 minutes to a half-hour to introduce a daily search list.
 Say excitedly to your kids that they have the next 10 minutes to collect 5 toys (or whichever number you choose) from around the house to pick up and put away.
-Set a timer, put on some fun upbeat music and let them run around “racing” to see who can make it back to the finish line first once they are done.
+Set a timer, put on some fun upbeat music, and let them run around “racing” to see who can make it back to the finish line first once they are done.

 Get yourself a big poster board, draw a big treasure map on it and tell them that each day that they complete their challenge they get to advance to another area on the map with of course the final goal sometime further down the road marked with a big red X.

 Just like kids like to anticipate a big day on a calendar, having a large “map” of some sort will help them visualize where they need to go and how they’re going to get there.
-Each day create a different challenge for them, some harder, some easier to keep it engaging and exciting for them to help them get to the finish line.
-Provide incentives along the way and of course a big “treasure” at the end.
+Each day creates a different challenge for them, some harder, some easier to keep it engaging and exciting for them to help them get to the finish line.
+Provide incentives along with the way and of course a big “treasure” at the end.
 It could be as simple as an ice cream treat or as big as a family outing to a theme park or zoo.
 You decide and watch your kid’s eyes go wide with excitement to get started.

-Some challenge ideas might include:
+Some challenging ideas might include: